Angles: Classification and Properties

 In symbols, m∠ABC = m∠ABD + m∠DBC

 The angle addition postulate is very intuitive and self-explanatory.
-The concept of the angle addition postulate is analogous to the concept of the segment addition postulate discussed in the previous reviewer.
-To find the measure of the entire angle ∠ABC in the figure above, we can just add the angles that composed it, which are ABD and ∠DBC.
+The concept of the angle addition postulate is analogous to the idea of the segment addition postulate discussed previously.
+To find the measure of the entire angle ∠ABC in the figure above, we can just add the angles that composed it, which are ∠ABD and ∠DBC.

 Sample Problem 1: If ∠PQR = 25, ∠PQS = 3x + 10, and ∠SQR = 2x, determine the value of x.